Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/document-store-overview.md

 ### Decentralized renderer

 The decentralized renderer gives the OA document a human-readable look.
 It is essentially a website which will take an OA document data as input and display the document in a web view.
-This allows anyone to style their document without submitting code change to another party.
+Using this feature, any user can style their document without submitting code change to another party.